nextflow-io/nextflow/docs/fusion.md

 This configuration requires the execution of your pipeline tasks using Docker or a similar container engine.

-The following configuration should be added in your Nextflow configuration file:
+The following should be included in your Nextflow configuration file:

 ```groovy
 aws.region = 'ca-toronto-1'